manaakiwhenua/agent_template/README.md

 | gis-raster | Load land use from an ESRI ASCII Grid file, with path set in the `gis-raster-filename` box |
 | gis-vector | Load land use from an ESRI shapefile, with path set in the `gis-vector-filename` box       |

-If the value of `landuse-correlated-range` is greater than 1 then square blocks of patches are assigned the same land use.
+If the value of `landuse-correlated-range` is greater than 1 and a random initialisation selected, then square blocks of patches are assigned the same land use.

-If a random land use and a smaller number of patches are specified then the land use distribution may not closely match the expected weights.
+If a random land use and a small number of patches or large correlated range are specified then the land use distribution may not closely match the expected weights.

-External raster and vector data must consist of a single layer with integer values from 1 to 9, encoding [land use category](#land-use-category).
+External raster and vector data must consist of a single layer with integer values ranging over land use category codes.

 The duration of the presently assigned land use is tracked for each patch.
 This is initialised with a random value between 0 and `decision-interval`.
 Then, farmers will not simultaneously revise their decisions in any one year.

 If an external raster layer is specified then it must be square and consist of integers matching the range of land use categories.
 The `world-size` is automatically adjusted to match in the input layer.

-If an external vector layer is
+If an external vector layer is specified then it must contain an integer field called "LANDUSE" ranging over land use category codes.
+Patches not within a polygon are assigned a "water" land use.

 #### Rule setup